Amanda of Honeymoon Hill: Characters and story

 The story followed the travails of the beautiful Charity Amanda Dyke Leighton (Joy Hathaway), who lived on Honeymoon Hill in Virginia with her husband, wealthy Southerner Edward Leighton (Boyd Crawford, George Lambert, Staats Cotsworth).
 As an artist, Edward made many portraits of Amanda.
 They had a son, Robert Elijah, but they were separated by events prompted by World War II.
-He left for Abbeyville to run his factory, converted for war production, while Amanda remained in Honeymoon Hill to supervise her nursery for the children of war workers.
+Edward left for Abbeyville to run his factory, converted for war production, while Amanda remained in Honeymoon Hill to supervise her nursery for the children of war workers.

-Dot was portrayed by Linda Watkins (1908-1976), and Helen Shields (1915–1963) had the role of Sylvia Meadows.
+Dot was portrayed by Linda Watkins, and Helen Shields had the role of Sylvia Meadows.
 Arlene Francis was a cast member in 1941.
 Also in the cast: Ruth Russell and John Brown (as Mr. Lenord).
 Organist Ann Leaf supplied the program's background music, and the opening theme was Stephen Foster's 1854 tune, "Jeanie with the Light Brown Hair."
 In addition to Frank Gallop and George Ansbro, other announcers were Howard Claney and Hugh Conover.

 Anne Hummert unintentionally scripted a prominent double meaning into the show's opening, and this amused many since it was heard for years without change, as described by George Ansbro in his book, I Have a Lady in the Balcony: